unnivm/kafka-demo-kotlin/README.md

 # kafka-demo-kotlin
-A very simple producer consumer example using Kafka and Kotlin language
+A very simple producer consumer example using Kafka and Kotlin